vechain-energy/learn.vechain.energy/README.md

 This page is currently available at: [https://learn.vechain.energy](https://learn.vechain.energy/)

-You can suggest edits on GitLab at: [https://github.com/vechain-energy/learn.vechain.energy](https://github.com/vechain-energy/learn.vechain.energy)
+You can suggest edits on GitHub at: [https://github.com/vechain-energy/learn.vechain.energy](https://github.com/vechain-energy/learn.vechain.energy)